piftai/progmatic_test/README.md

 2. ```cd progmatik_test```
 3. ```go run main.go```

+If you use Go 1.24 you have to set GODEBUG=randseednop=0.

 Example program output:

 Hi, this is a solution of test task.
 You can read description of this task at README.md file.Complexity of my solution is O(n), also i decided to print number of steps at each solution